manningt/post-to-google-sheet-ifttt/README.md

 This [example](https://www.hackster.io/gatoninja236/log-data-to-google-sheet-particle-photon-7f7f22) provides more background, but for the Particle environment.

-This code is for running it in a micropython environment.
+This code is for posting in a micropython environment.

 To run, execute: micropython main.py